 It saves you time.

 When you meal plan, you save time that would have been spent trying to figure out what to make and having to revisit the grocery store to buy missing ingredients.
-With a plan, you already have all the ingredients and know exactly what your making that week.
+With a plan, you already have all the ingredients and know exactly what you’re making that week.

 It reduces food waste.